Council of the federation literacy award

 The Council of the Federation, which includes all 13 provincial and territorial premiers, created the Council of the Federation Literacy Award in 2004.
 Presented annually in each province and territory, the award celebrates outstanding achievement, innovative practice and excellence in literacy.

-In 2019, British Columbia will celebrate the achievements of a literacy educator, practitioner or volunteer, honouring their commitment to helping people in B.C. acquire the literacy skills they need to improve their lives.
-In B.C., the award is administered by the Ministry of Education.
+In 2022, British Columbia will celebrate the achievements of a literacy champion who helps Indigenous, workplace or community literacy learners in B.C. acquire the literacy skills they need to improve their lives.
+This includes Indigenous language, numerical, digital or other forms of literacy.
+The award is administered by the Public Libraries Branch, Ministry of Municipal Affairs.

 Who is eligible?